OUR ACTIVITIES FOCUS ON SUPPORTING

 If the answer is yes, why not consider coming along to one of our lunchtime meetings in Chichester, we meet every Tuesday, to find out what we do and how we do it.
 The Rotary Club of Chichester would look forward to meeting you and you can be sure of a very warm welcome.

-To find out more, please complete the enquiry form here
+To find out more, please email to this address:

 Dereck R. Double